In Harmony, you can create very advanced networks using effects, complex connections and multiple-level compositing.

 For example, if you have two intersecting walls, and use the default combination, you will see the following result:

-This image is correctly represented in the Camera view and is output from the Composite module as a flat drawing.
+This image is correctly represented in the Camera view and is output from the Composite node as a flat drawing.
 The Z-axis value of your elements are not retained, it becomes an independent composition with only one forward-backward value.

 3D Input Ordering Option

 The visual result for the 3D Input Ordering option is the same as the 3D Flat option.
 The visual result in the Camera view will be correct, but the elements will not be converted into a flat image.
-The 3D position of your images will be remembered until the next Composite module.
+The 3D position of your images will be remembered until the next Composite node.
 This mode is quite advanced and should only be used in very advanced cases.
 Most of the time you will use the 3D Flat Input ordering option.

 2D Input Ordering Option